 This tent will keep you warm with it is double-walled, which provides good insulation.
 Even with the rainfly on, air can flow between the two layers and into the tent.

-One large window and mesh panels on the tent walls are the main sources of Ventilation.
+One large rear window and two mesh gear pockets on the tent walls are the main sources of Ventilation.
 The hooded rainfly that extends over each door allows you to keep the windows open to ventilate and dehumidify the tent.

 The zippered door and windows on either side of the tent provide high/low Ventilation.
 This means you have both low and high vents to allow fresh air in and circulate the old air out through the higher vents.